alistairewj/sepsis3-mimic/README.md

 ### Install R and necessary package

 Unfortunately, there wasn't a package in Python which could build the fractional polynomial regression model.
-The package used available in R instead.
-This step is optional as most of the code will run without R - if these packages not installed then one of the cells will print `RScript returned error status 127.` a few times.
+The package used was available in R, so we use a subprocess in python to call R. This step is optional as most of the code will run without R - if these packages not installed then one of the cells will print `RScript returned error status 127.` a few times.
 The rest of the code will work however.

 R can be installed as follows: